When you are starting a keyword research project, the best method to gather lots of keywords that cover your subject, is to find lists of keywords.

 I use MS Excel because of its text importing abilities, where I try to isolate the keywords in one column.

-I will go though some examples of how to overcome some of the most common problems.
+I will go through some examples of how to overcome some of the most common problems.
 When you understand the principal you can combined them to solve many more kinds of problems.

 Seed list for used cars and spare parts